1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“inbreeding of cross-fertilizers—rejected and
-later prohibited by Lysenkoites—led to a revolution in the pro¬
-duction of corn, and increased yields through use of hybrids
-by 20 to 30 per cent.”
-(Medvedev and Lerner, p.
-42)

 “Mutations, in particular those induced
 by X-ray, were widely studied and used.
 At the same time
 the struggle was begun against lethal and harmful mutations